JuliaMath/DoubleFloats.jl/docs/src/characteristics.md

 Relative error can accrue steadily.
 After 100_000 DoubleFloat ops With reasonably sized values, the `relerr` could approach 100_000 * 10⋅𝘂².
-To mitigate this disutility, our algorithm choices were informed by current papers and extensive numeric testing.
+To mitigate this disutility, our algorithm choices come frome seminal papers and extensive numeric testing.